AhmedBihi/DVA104-Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-Exploring different Data structures & algorithms.
+Data structures & algorithms.
 Programming in C language.

-  p.s some comments and variables may be in swedish
+  p.s some comments and variables in swedish